Hardikpoudel/redux-shoppingCart/README.md

-# Simple Ecommerce cart using redux, Using materialize UI
+#  Ecommerce cart using redux, Using materialize UI